 A good starting point is to think about which style of wedding dress is right for your shape.
 Here are some tips:

-- Flowing, longer dresses can be very flattering on fuller figures.
+- Flowing, longer dresses such as the Carmelia Wedding Dress can be very flattering on fuller figures.

 - Rather cover your arms?
 A matching cover-up such as a bolero, shrug or cape could be the answer.